-points.
-However, as we can observe, aliasing has the most negative impact on accuracy.
-During aliasing, audio is intentionally downsampled and then resampled back, which not only removes high-frequency features but also introduces distortions characteristic of aliasing.
-In addition, lowpass filters, time stretching, and noise also significantly impact performance more than others.
+high-frequency features but also introduces distortions characteristic of aliasing.
+In addition, low-pass filters, time stretching, and noise also significantly impact performance more than other tested corruptions.

-RESULTS ON ATTACKED DATA
+5.4 RESULTS ON ATTACKED DATA

 To assess our model's robustness against adversarial attacks, we employ the Projected Gradient Descent (PGD) attack, a well-established method in adversarial training.
 We compare our F-SAT with conventional adversarial training and smoothing defense methods.